 If you are coming to the UK from any other EU state or a listed non-EU country, you’ll need to have your pet micro-chipped for ID purposes, vaccinated against rabies and have an EU pet passport or, if you’re arranging transport in a non-EU listed country, an official veterinary certificate.
 If your dog is flying, it will need to be treated for Tapeworm (not necessary if you are coming from Finland, Ireland, Norway or Malta).

-If you are travelling from an unlisted country outside the European Union, you’ll need to have your pet microchipped, vaccinated against Rabies, blood tested (to ensure that the vaccine is working) and get an official veterinary certificate.
-Dogs, unless you are travelling from Finland, Ireland or Malta, will need to be treated for Tapeworm.
+If you are travelling from an unlisted country outside the European Union, you’ll need to have your pet microchipped, vaccinated against Rabies, blood tested (at least 30 days after the vaccination) and get an official veterinary certificate.
+You must wait 3 calendar months from the date the blood sample was taken before you travel.
+Unless you are travelling from Finland, Ireland or Malta, will need to be treated for Tapeworm.

 Finally, if you’re travelling to the UK from an unlisted non-EU country via an EU or non-EU listed country pets may enter the UK without quarantine as long as they meet the EU entry requirements (microchip, rabies vaccination, blood test 30 days after vaccination and a three-month wait).